 Reporting Sexual Assault:

-As soon as convenient, the victim should report incidents of sexual assault, including date or acquaintance rape to the Mt.
-San Jacinto College Police Department, the local police (if the victim is unable to make contact with the Campus Police), or a College faculty or staff member who can aid in contacting the proper authorities.
+As soon as convenient, the victim should report incidents of sexual assault, including date or acquaintance rape to Campus Security, the local police (if the victim is unable to make contact with Campus Security), or a College faculty or staff member who can aid in contacting the proper authorities.
 The Counseling Department can also help in contacting the proper authorities.

 If you have been raped: